-&lt;sup>22 The one exception is the lack of evidence of any effect from minimum wage increases on weekly earnings in grocery stores in non-right-to-work law states.
-Although this finding might reflect a decrease in work hours for workers in those states, we think the more likely explanation is that the minimum wage is so unlikely to be effective in those states that any increasing impact on earnings is necessarily difficult to isolate in our data.
+30 The one exception is the lack of evidence of any effect from minimum wage increases on weekly earnings in grocery stores in non-right-to-work law states.
+Although this finding might reflect a decrease in hours for workers in those states, we think the more compelling explanation is that the minimum wage is so unlikely to be effective in those states that any increasing impact on earnings is necessarily difficult to isolate in our data.